-SY TRANSFORMER is a medium to high tillering variety and target plant populations should be within the standard PGW Grain barley seed rate guidelines (pg 5).
-Work done by Cropmark has shown yields are maximised by targeting 175-200 plants/m2 in the autumn.
+SY TRANSFORMER is a medium to high tillering variety, and target plant populations should be within the standard PGW Grain barley seed rate guidelines (pg 5).
+Work done by Cropmark Seeds Ltd has shown yields are maximised by targeting 175-200 plants/m2 in the autumn.

 SY TRANSFORMER can be planted on all soil types where barley is already grown and can be grown as a first or second-year cereal.
-As a second-year cereal, barley is generally more take-all tolerant than wheat, however, yield will be lower than a first-year barley crop.
+As a second-year cereal, barley is generally more take-all tolerant than wheat, however, yield will be lower than a first year barley crop.

-SY TRANSFORMER has intermediate resistance to scald and leaf rust and is mostly resistant to net blotch and powdery mildew.
-Considering this disease profile, SY TRANSFORMER will need a medium fungicide programme to focus on scald, leaf rust and Ramularia from autumn sowings and leaf rust from late spring sowings.
+SY TRANSFORMER has intermediate resistance to scald and leaf rust, and is mostly resistant to net blotch and powdery mildew.
+Considering this disease profile, SY TRANSFORMER will need a moderate fungicide programme to focus on scald, leaf rust and Ramularia from autumn sowings, and leaf rust from late spring sowings.
+In PGW Grain agronomy trials (2022/23), SY TRANSFORMER produced a moderate untreated yield and fungicide responses of 2.4-5.6 t/ha and 2.1-2.8 t/ha from an autumn and spring sowing, respectively.
 Please contact your local PGW Representative for site specific recommendations.

 Disease PGW disease nursery ratings (9 highly resistant, 1 highly susceptible)

 Scald 6

 Net blotch 9

-Leaf rust 5
+.eaf rust 5

 Powdery mildew 8

 SY TRANSFORMER is a medium height cultivar with moderate to stiff straw.
-Autumn sowings, will require a robust PGR investment, especially under irrigation.
+Autumn sowings will require a robust PGR investment, especially under irrigation.
 In spring, this cultivar will still require a moderate to high PGR programme to prevent brackling and maintain high yields.
 The actual programme is determined by a combination of local conditions, management and yield potential.
 As with any cultivar, do not apply PGR if the crop is under any form of stress.
 Please contact your local PGW Representative for site specific recommendations.